EvaSeidlmayer/orcid-for-wikidata/README.md

 | 0000-0002-3406-2942| |10.21914/anziamj.v56i0.9343 |
 | 0000-0002-3406-2942 | |10.1051/mmnp/2018047 |

-From ORCID_2019_activites_2.tar.gz we retrieved 2 742 008 publications indicated by PMID and DOI.
-From ORCID_2019_activites_1.tar.gz we retrieved 2 785 993 publications indicated by PMID and DOI.
+**From ORCID_2019_activites_1.tar.gz we retrieved 2 785 993 publications indicated by PMID and DOI.
+From ORCID_2019_activites_2.tar.gz we retrieved 2 742 008 publications indicated by PMID and DOI.**

-Check for existing articles in Wikidata
+Then check if those articles are already listed in Wikidata.

-### Check for existing publication-items in Wikidata
+### 2. Check for existing publication-items in Wikidata

 Afterwards we can **check if those articles indicated with PMID and/or DOI are listed in Wikidata** applying check-PMID-DOI-in-wd.py.
 Use it like this: